 The increase in pinball play has had a knock-on effect on the industry, and now more pinball machine companies are designing and selling modern takes on the pinball machine.
 Increased competition has led to somewhat of a revolution in pinball design.
 Stern Pinball has expanded its production due to increased demand launching some great new titles.
 Stern Pinball is always on the cutting edge of providing players with the biggest titles on the planet (or, in this case, the galaxy!), constantly offering players a wide range of hit properties such as Stranger Things, Avengers, Teenage Mutant Ninja Turtles, Led Zeppelin, and The Mandalorian!

-A recent piece in Newsweek featured this excerpt from Stern, What draws folks to play these seemingly antiquated games, especially when free ones are just a button-push away in our pockets?
-Zach Sharpe, director of marketing at pinball manufacturer Stern, credits phones and video games with driving people to seek out a more tangible, mechanical pastime.
+A piece in Newsweek featured this excerpt from Stern, What draws folks to play these seemingly antiquated games, especially when free ones are just a button-push away in our pockets?
+Zach Sharpe, director of marketing at pinball manufacturer Stern, credits phones and video games with driving people to seek a more tangible, mechanical pastime.
 “It’s an entertainment device that can’t be replicated,” Zach tells Newsweek.
-“While video games are fun, you don’t get that same tactile action that you experience with a pinball machine.”
+“While video games are fun, you don’t get that same tactile action you experience with a pinball machine.”

 The latest pinball trend began in the Pacific Northwest with younger hipsters combining the arcade game with a craft brewery, but it is starting to catch on across the nation.
 A newfound fixation with vintage and retro gaming has, in part, spiked the comeback of pinball in the States.

 One way to track the success of pinball is to look at the spread of pinball museums.
 Museums dedicated to pinball and its history thrive from Seattle, Las Vegas, and New York City to Asheville, North Carolina.